KyrieTech/.github/profile/README.md

 ## Welcome!
 ----
 ```
-Hello, Kyrie is an organization which speacalises in open-source software.
+Hello, Kyrie is an organization which specialises in open-source software.
-Feel free to browse our repositories as we expand them! also if you're interested in
+Go ahead and browse our repositories as we expand them!
-perhaps working with us you could always contact us via the organization email.
-Thanks for stopping by!
 ```
 <!--